TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 6/Luke 6.26.md

 ---

-Woe [unto you], when all men shall speak well of you! for in the same manner did their fathers to the false prophets.
+Woe, when men speak well of you, for their fathers did the same thing to the false prophets.